GenericMappingTools/gmt/doc/rst/source/gmtwhich.rst

 **-G**\ [**a**\|\ **c**\|\ **l**\|\ **u**]
-    If a file argument is a downloadable file (either a complete URL, a @file for downloading from the GMT data server, or @earth_relief_rru or any other of the remote datasets at https://www.generic-mapping-tools.org/remote-datasets/)
+    If a file argument is a downloadable file (either a complete URL, a @file for downloading from the GMT data server, or @earth_relief_xxy or any other of the remote datasets at https://www.generic-mapping-tools.org/remote-datasets/)
     we will try to download the file if it is not found in your local data or cache dirs.
     By default [**-Gl**] we download to the current directory.
 Append **a** to